Hilary Duff Is Returning As Lizzie McGuire In Sequel Series on Disney+

 Before you ask, there's no word yet on whether or not Duff will be joined by Adam Lamberg (Gordo), Lalaine (Miranda), Jake Thomas (Matt), or Hallie Todd and Robert Carradine, who played Lizzie's parents.
 We also know nothing about the status of Ethan Craft (Clayton Snyder) or Kate Sanders (Ashlie Brillault), but just so everyone at Disney+ knows, we would not be mad if Lizzie's entire middle school class just happened to follow her to New York.

 Do you think she's a singer now?
+Do you think she ever saw Paolo and Isabella again?
+Hopefully we'll get our answers!

+Duff headed to Instagram to share the news and even recorded an Instagram story to talk about how much she missed the character.

+"I think now is a great time for her to come back in her 30s," she said.
+"She's everybody's best friend, and I can't wait to go on this next chapter with her and I hope everyone is as excited as I am."

 Rumors of a potential Lizzie revival have been spoken of before, with Duff telling E!
 News' Erin Lim in December that there had been "a little bit of conversation" but she thought it was "very far into the distance."